top of page

 If you think your employer is breaking California labor laws, consult with a qualified employment attorney.
 At 1000Attorneys.com, we connect you with pre-screened California lawyers who will fight for your rights.
 Our free case review takes less than 10 minutes.

-American Bar Association Approved and California State Bar Certified Lawyer Referral Service
+American Bar Association–Accredited and California State Bar–Certified Lawyer Referral and Information Service

-Welcome to 1000Attorneys.com, a Lawyer Referral and Information Service certified and approved by the California State Bar.
+Welcome to 1000Attorneys.com, a Lawyer Referral and Information Service certified by the California State Bar and nationally accredited by the American Bar Association.

-"Our commitment is to provide you with unbiased and impartial lawyer referrals."
+Our role is to provide unbiased and impartial lawyer referrals to members of the public.

 Why Lawyer Referrals Matter

-The California State Bar investigates on average 16,000 complaints of professional misconduct by attorneys annually.
+The California State Bar investigates thousands of complaints involving attorney misconduct each year.

-Learn more about attorney discipline here.
+Learn more about attorney discipline and public records here.

 Our History